TheCowboyAI/nixos-yubikey/guide.md

 Personal Keys are then issued to individuals with a revocable shared Organizational Key.

-This allows for linked Organizational Keys to replace or rotate Personal Keys.

 This does in fact get pretty complex and the industry changes fairly fast.

 We want to generate a lot of One Time Responses from a source we trust, that is the Yubikey.

 Using Organizationl+Personal revocable shared keys accomplishes what we are after.

+You could make subkeys for all your Providers, that is up to your Security Policy.
+We recommend at least two of each with 2 year expirations.

 This is not meant to be a comprehensive security analysis of the world, we all have opinions on what is "safe" and what is "extreme".

 ## Standard settings
 We will set these:
+  - Certify Key
+    - the key you use to generate Subkeys
+  - Subkeys
+    - Signing
+    - Encryption
+    - Authentication
   - FIDO
-    - WebAuth and Microsoft
+    - WebAuth and Microsoft Hello
     - Credentials
       - Passkeys
       - Username/Passwords